bimbraw/bimbraw.github.io/_pages/about.md

 <font size="-0.5">

 <p align="justify">
-PhD student in <a href="https://medfusionlab.com/" target="_blank" rel="noopener noreferrer">Medical FUSION Lab</a>.
+PhD student in Robotics Engineering at <a href="https://medfusionlab.com/" target="_blank" rel="noopener noreferrer">Medical FUSION Lab</a>.
 My PhD research is based on ultrasound image processing using machine learning.
 I am specifically interested in utilizing advances in computing (AI/ML, AR/VR) for low-latency predictions based on biosignals with applications in domains such as robotic teleoperation, AR/VR, rehabilitation robotics, robot assisted surgery and gaming. </p>
 <p align="justify">

 <p align="justify">